Jaina Island: Portraiture?

 The idiosyncratic details shown in the earlier phase figurines have led one researcher to declare that they are "genuine essays in portraiture", while another adds that the figurines "faithfully describe age, status, and expression".
 Expressive and individual as they are, it has thus far proven to be difficult to determine the subjects of these figurines.

 For example, it is not possible to correlate the figurines with their associated burial.
-In particular, the gender of the figurines only randomly seem to match the gender of the burial—female figurines may accompany male burials and vice versa, while child burials are often accompanied by adult figurines.
+In particular, the sex of the figurines only randomly seem to match the sex of the burial—female figurines may accompany male burials and vice versa, while child burials are often accompanied by adult figurines.

 Certain figurines, and styles of figurines, have been identified as deities.
 Others hint at myths or legends.
 It has also been suggested that the figurines represent ancestors, distant or immediate.
 The question of portraiture may only be resolved when the function of these grave goods is itself resolved.